 (ii) A white precipitate of aluminium hydroxide will be formed by double decomposition reaction.

 Ans.
-The gas evolved is carbon dioxide (CO2).
-When the gas is bubbled through lime water, it becomes milky due to formation of CaCO3.
+The gas that evolved is carbon dioxide (CO2).
+When the gas is bubbled through lime water, it becomes milky due to the formation of CaCO3.

 (a) Name the two chief chemicals used for making a soda acid fire extinguisher.

 (b) How does the soda-acid fire extinguisher help to extinguish the fire?